speakeasy-api/openapi-reference-documentation/README.md

 OpenAPI 3.1 changes the definition of two JSON Schema properties:

-* `description` - In OpenAPI this property may contain [CommonMark syntax](https://spec.commonmark.org/) to provide a rich description.
+- `description` - In OpenAPI this property may contain [CommonMark syntax](https://spec.commonmark.org/) to provide a rich description.
-* `format` - OpenAPI extends JSON Schema's data types by adding additional formats.
+- `format` - OpenAPI extends JSON Schema's data types by adding additional formats.
 See [Data Type Formats](#data-type-formats).

-OpenAPI adds an additional vocabulary to JSON Schema with the following properties:
+OpenAPI adds another vocabulary to JSON Schema with the following properties:

 | Field Name           | Type                                                            | Description                                                                                                                                                                                            |
 | -------------------- | --------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |